biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/color_tab2.png
    :align:   center

-Under "Select a Color Category" you can select how the samples will be grouped.
+If you click on the pull-down that says "Select a Color Category" you can select a metadata category that will color the samples by the entries in that metadata category..
 Under "Classic QIIME Colors", you can select how each group will be colored.

 Under the "Visibility" tab you will notice 1 pull-down menu:

 .. figure::  images/visibility_tab2.png
    :align:   center

-Under "Select a Visibility Category" you can select which group will be displayed on the PCoA plot.
+If you click on the pull-down for "Select a Visibility Category" you can select which group or groups will be displayed on the PCoA plot.
+Please note that if you remove the visibility of any samples this does not recalculate the distances between other samples.
+Removing samples can result in a plot that is misleading.

 Under the "Opacity" tab you will notice 1 pull-down menu:

 .. figure::  images/opacity_tab.png
    :align:   center

-Under "Select an Opacity Category" you can select the categories in which the opacity will change on the PCoA plot.
+If you click on the pull-down for "Select an Opacity Category" you can select the categories in which the opacity will change on the PCoA plot.
 Once chosen, these groups will be displayed under "Global Scaling" and, when selected, you can change the opacity of each group separately.
 Under "Global Scaling" you can change the opacity of all of the samples.

 Under the "Scale" tab you will notice 1 pull-down menu: